melvidoni/resume/content/authors/admin/_index.md

 email: ""

 ---

+Dr Vidoni is a newly joined academic (Lecturer, eq. to Assistant Professor) at the _Australian National University_ in the _School of Computing_, where she continues her domestic and international collaborations with Canada and Germany.
+Dr Vidoni's main research interests are mining software repositories, technical debt and software development; empirical software engineering when applied to data science and scientific software. **Dr Vidoni is currently recruiting students.
+Please refer to [Students Recruitment](/recruitment).**

-Dr Vidoni is a Lecturer (tenured Assistant Professor) at the School of Computing Technologies at [RMIT University](https://www.rmit.edu.au/about/schools-colleges/science).
-She graduated from Universidad Tecnologica Nacional (UTN) as an Information Systems Engineer, where she also received her PhD, with the maximum qualification.
-She is also Associate Editor for [rOpenSci](https://ropensci.org/blog/2019/01/31/more_editors/), often acting as Editor in Chief.
+She graduated from [Universidad Tecnologica Nacional (UTN)](https://www.frsf.utn.edu.ar/) as an Information Systems Engineer.
+Years later, she received her PhD on the same institution, with the maximum qualification.
+She funded [R-Ladies Santa Fe](https://www.meetup.com/rladies-santa-fe/) in 2018, and in 2019 moved to Australia to further her research career.
+Since 2018, she is also Associate Editor for [rOpenSci](https://ropensci.org/blog/2019/01/31/more_editors/), often acting as Editor in Chief.

-From 2013 to early 2019, she held a PhD scholarship and a Postdoc position at [INGAR CONICET-UTN](http://www.ingar.santafe-conicet.gov.ar/), under the supervision of Prof. Aldo Vecchietti.
-During 2018, Dr Vidoni was an Assistant Lecturer at [Universidad Tecnologica Nacional (UTN)](https://www.frsf.utn.edu.ar/), in Santa Fe (Argentina), at the [Department of Information Systems Engineering](https://www.frsf.utn.edu.ar/institucional/departamentos/departamento-ingenieria-en-sistemas-de-informacion).
-On the same year, she funded [R-Ladies Santa Fe](https://www.meetup.com/rladies-santa-fe/).

-Dr Vidoni's main research interests are mining software repositories, technical debt and software development; empirical software engineering when applied to data science and scientific software.
-Dr Vidoni also enjoys working on inter-disciplinary teams, and is currently part of international collaborations with researchers from Germany and Canada.

 <br/>